ech0devv/fried-gpt/README.md

 ## API key safety:

 FriedGPT takes advantage of API keys for privacy and safety.
 All of the code is open source.
-If you're concerned, please take advantage of the following steps?
+If you're concerned, please take advantage of the following steps:

 To secure your API key perform the following steps: